Beauty is about being comfortable in one’s own skin!

 4. Red Onion:

-This is one of the most useful tips for reducing skin pigmentation, dark spots, freckles and blemishes.
+This is one of the best home remedies for pigmentation, dark spots, freckles and blemishes.

 - Slice up an onion